denismurphy/rclone-photo-sync/README.md

 - If the sync doesn't start, check the log file (`photo_sync.log`) for error messages
 - Ensure rclone is properly configured with your S3 bucket
 - Verify that the source directory exists and is accessible
-- Check that you have the necessary permissions to run the script and access the required directories
+- Check that you have the necessary IAM permissions to run the script and access the required S3 bucket